Courses

 Fechas Siguientes:

 Every day connections are more important than we ever believed.
 Science tells us that relationships have the power to shape our brains.
 Relationships help us learn better, work better, parent better.
 When we experience tough times, relationships help us heal.
 With each connection, we develop a healthier, stronger community.
 Connections Matter is a training designed to engage community members in building caring connections to improve resiliency, prevent childhood trauma, and understand how our interactions with others can support those who have experienced trauma.
 Connections Matter explores how the connections we make in life profoundly impact our brain’s ability to grow and our own abilities to cope and thrive.
 This is done through a training curriculum that educates participants on adverse childhood experiences, trauma, brain development and resilience.
 Connections Matter ultimately strives to promote the building of more resilient, compassionate, and trauma-informed communities – thus allowing all children and individuals to succeed.
-This training is pre-approved for 4.0 KDHE child care licensing hours.
-Both parts must be attended in order to receive a certificate.
-Partial credit cannot be provided.
+This training is pre-approved for 2.0 KDHE child care licensing hours.

 CEUs: This training is approved by KDHE for child care licensing hours.
 BSRB approved.